338 Aircon

 That problem can be quickly ruled out because there isn’t any such component, since aircon units are all about moving heat, not making coolness.
 The cool comfort you enjoy in your home provided by an aircon unit is merely a by-product of effective heat transfer.
 The functional difference between an aircon unit evaporator and condenser coils is one of the principal forces that moves heat from here to there.

 Pro 338 Trivia: Did you know when Willis Carrier (Carrier) patented the first aircon unit in 1906, he called it an air conditioner, not an air cooler, and for good reason.
 Carrier wasn’t primarily concerned with cooling the interior of the printing factory where he installed that first system.
-He mainly wanted to reduce indoor humidity to improve printing quality control.
-As it happened, his process that condenses humidity from the air also extracted heat energy, producing a cooler building as a side effect.

 Today, as then, a mechanical process that effectively extracts indoor heat and moves it outdoors leaves behind cool comfort.
 The evaporator and condenser coils in an aircon unit are the system components that perform the heavy lifting of heat transfer, yet they function in exactly opposite ways.

-The mechanism of Evaporator Coil:
+The Mechanism of Evaporator Coil:

 Extracting indoor heat from the air and adding it to refrigerants is the function of the evaporator coil.
 Installed inside the indoor air handler, the evaporator is continuously exposed to the flow of warm air drawn by the system blower from individual rooms in the house through return ducts.
-Refrigerant circulating through copper tubes in the coil is a cold vapor around 40 degrees.
-In this state, the heat-absorbent properties of the refrigerant are maximized.

 Heat energy from the warm house airflow transfers through the chilled copper coil tubing and is readily absorbed by the refrigerant flow.
 With its heat energy extracted by the coil, the cooling airflow is pushed by the blower into the supply ducts and dispersed throughout the house.
-At the same time heat is being extracted, the warm air contacting frigid evaporator coil surfaces triggers condensation, which lowers the humidity level in the airflow, or the so-called “conditioning”.

-After leaving the evaporator coil, the refrigerant flows through an insulated conduit to the outdoor aircon unit component that’s usually directly behind the house.
-This cabinet contains both the compressor and the condenser coil.
 The refrigerant entering the compressor is pressurized, concentrating the molecules of heat energy and raising the temperature of the refrigerant vapor to over 100 degrees.
 This superheated state ensures efficient transfer of the heat energy into the outdoor air, even when the outdoor temperature is high, such as on a hot summer day.

 Evaporator Coil Issues: